fghaas/cephalocon2019-rbdmirror/markdown/authentication.md

 **both** clusters.

 And the first thing that we need to do is create those.

+* On the Luminous and Mimic releases, that is.
+In Nautilus, there’s no need to do that anymore.

 # ceph auth get-or-create <!-- .element: class="hidden" -->